Celebrate autumn with these pumpkin activities that build math, language and art skills!

 - Estimate the circumference using a string or piece of yarn.
 Ask your child to cut the yarn to the length that he or she thinks will go exactly around the widest part of the pumpkin.
 How close was the estimate?
 Measure the yarn to see how many inches around the pumpkin is.

-- Brainstorm with your child several adjectives that describe a pumpkin.
+- Brainstorm with your child several adjectives that describe a pumpkin (orange, round, heavy, etc.).
 List them on paper.

 - Use the pumpkin as a canvas and let your child paint on it.

 - Help your child carve a Jack-o-lantern.
 First have your child sketch or draw the face on a piece of paper.
 Help transfer it to the front of the pumpkin, and let your child watch you carve out the design.

 - Make a bird feeder.
 Cut the pumpkin in half, scoop out most of the inside and add birdseed.
 Set on the windowsill and watch the wildlife come around!

 - Make pumpkin pie, pumpkin bread or pumpkin soup.
 Let your child measure out the ingredients.